This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Percutaneous nephrolithotomy is surgery to remove kidney stones using a scope.

 - Write down the correct date, time, and location of your surgery.

-- A tiny incision (cut) is made in your back.
-A nephroscope is put through the incision and into your kidney near the stone.
-This scope is a long tube with a magnifying glass and a light on the end.
-Caregivers may use x-rays or ultrasound to help them guide the scope near the kidney stone.
-The nephroscope and other tools are used to gently remove the stone.
-A machine such as a lithotriptor or ultrasound may be used to break the stones into smaller pieces.
-The stone is sent to the lab for tests.
-The incision is closed with stitches (thread) or steri-strips.
-You may need to stay in the hospital two to five days after surgery.
+An incision will be made in your back.
+A nephroscope will be put through the incision and into your kidney near the stone.
+The nephroscope is a long tube with a magnifying glass and a light on the end.
+Healthcare providers may use x-rays or an ultrasound to help guide the scope.
+The nephroscope and other tools will be used to gently remove the stone.
+A machine such as a lithotriptor or an ultrasound may be used to break the stones into smaller pieces.
+The stone will be sent to the lab for tests.
+The incision will be closed with stitches or surgical tape.

 - You have questions or concerns about your surgery.

 Seek Care Immediately if

 - Your symptoms get worse.

 - You may get an infection or bleed more than expected.
 You could have trouble breathing.
 Organs such as the liver, lungs, and spleen could be damaged during surgery.
 Scars may form where the stone was removed.
 Healthcare providers may not be able to remove your kidney stone, and you may need another surgery.
 You may get a blood clot in your leg or arm.
 This may be life-threatening.